 'To affect the quality of the day, that is the highest of the arts.' - Henry David Thoreau

-A New York City native, I studied fine arts & applied those skills to my horticulture work, giving a great advantage for translating ideas into opportunities in the different countries I have been lucky to live.
+A New York City native, I studied fine arts & applied those skills to horticulture, giving a great advantage for translating ideas into opportunities.

-Drive, skill & adaptability allowed me the opportunity to be the head horticulturist for the 2012 Olympic Opening Ceremony, as an urban gardener in NYC, London, Madrid & in historic gardens such as Great Dixter, Gravetye Manor & DeWiersse.
+Skill & adaptability allowed me positions such as the head horticulturist for the 2012 Olympic Opening Ceremony and as an urban gardener in NYC, London, Madrid & in historic gardens such as Great Dixter, Gravetye Manor & DeWiersse.

 Garden work: England, Israel, Holland, Spain, and the U.S.

 Writing: Pleasure Garden Magazine, The Garden Edit, Country Life (UK) and Plinth et. al